Top 10 Best Harem Anime

 7. Hentai Ouji to Warawanai Neko (The Hentai Prince and the Stony Cat)

-If you think that this is yet again another senseless HRM show with the overused clichés and whatnot, then you’re actually right . . . and also wrong!
+If you think that this is another senseless HRM show with overused clichés and whatnot, then you’re actually right . . . and also wrong!
 You’re in for a big surprise!
 Hentai Ouji to Warawanai Neko might seem pretty average in terms of story and consistency.
-However the characters (especially the main character) makes up for this, resulting in an above-average HRM.
+However, the characters (especially the main character) make up for this, resulting in an above-average HRM.
 Harem?
 Check.
 A bit of ecchi?
 Check.
 Comedy?
 Check.
 Romance?
 Check.
-Cuteness/Adorability (Moo factor)?
+Cuteness/adorability (Moe factor)?
 Gazillions of check marks!

 Hentai Ouji to Warawanai Neko - Trailer